wilmTap/analytics-udd/predictive-core.md

 No

 ###Notes
-Not yet clear whether AIM_ID is scoped to just the JWT gateway or to any UK Federation service provider.
+There may be a more general AIM_ID property later that can be used for any UK Federation service provider ID, not just the Jisc analytics student app Shibboleth - JWT gateway.

 ##VLE_ID
 ###Description.